 Virginia Swain’s professional biography

-Social entrepreneur, spiritual guide, facilitator, leadership trainer, author, educator, mediator and master coach — in everything she does, Virginia Swain, MA, draws on her diverse background and experiences, including certified leadership agility coaching, senior management in human resources, marketing and public relations in both corporate and nonprofit organizations, as well as 25 years of training and coaching emerging and seasoned leaders at the United Nations in New York and on five continents.
+Social entrepreneur, spiritual director, facilitator, leadership trainer, author, educator, mediator and master coach — in everything she does, Virginia Swain, MA, draws on her diverse background and experiences, including certified leadership agility coaching, senior management in human resources, marketing and public relations in both corporate and nonprofit organizations, as well as 25 years of training and coaching emerging and seasoned leaders at the United Nations in New York and on five continents.
 For a longer biography, here.
 Download Virginia’s CV here.

 Shortly after the attacks of September 11, 2001, she founded the Institute for Global Leadership to provide training and coaching for leaders and teams to adapt to the changed dynamics of our post-September 11th world.
 Together with her husband, Joseph Baratta, Ph.D., she is also the co-founder of the Center for Global Community and World Law.